JesusAcuna/Date_Fruit_Classification_Keras/README.md

     pipenv install

-To exit the environment just type exit
+To exit the environment just type exit, when you are in the environment

+    exit

 ## Instructions on how to run the project